The Savages (film): Critical reception

 The film received very favorable reviews from critics.
 The review aggregator Rotten Tomatoes reported that 89% of critics gave the film positive reviews, based on 171 reviews, and an average rating of 7.5/10.
 The site's consensus states: "Thanks to a tender, funny script from director Tamara Jenkins, and fine performances from Philip Seymour Hoffman and Laura Linney, this film delivers a nuanced, beautifully three-dimensional look at the struggles and comforts of family bonds."
 Metacritic reported the film had an average score of 85 out of 100, based on 35 reviews, indicating "universal acclaim".

 Time magazine's Richard Schickel named the film #7 of his Top 10 Movies of 2007, and praises both the cast and writer-director:

 These actors are unimprovable as, somehow, they find a certain decency under the pressure of their grinding familial chore, a reason to hope that slightly better days may be ahead for them once their duty has been done.
 Writer-director Tamara Jenkins is less interested in heroically inspiring us than she is in showing us the values to be found in the more modest forms of dutifulness.

+Top 10 lists

 The film appeared on many critics' top 10 lists of the best films of 2007.